fsantini/Printrun-pengpod700/README.md

+This is a modified version of Pronterface/Printrun that is optimized for small 7'' touchscreens.
+It is based on the original work by Kliment, and it includes GUI modifications and minor functionality fixes.
+It is not meant to be used for composing/slicing but mostly for loading
+GCode and controlling the printer.

 Printrun consists of printcore, pronsole and pronterface, and a small collection of helpful scripts.

   * printcore.py is a library that makes writing reprap hosts easy